A year in the vineyard in 7 crucial stages: from pruning to harvest

 Phase 2: The budding (le débourrement)

-It is great to know that the grapes inside the buds are already formed, they just have to grow.
-If only it were that simple :) Each stage of budding has a different frost tolerance.
-I will list them:
+The swelling buds are about to burst It's wonderful to know that the grapes are already formed inside the buds; they just need to grow.
+If only it were that simple :) Each stage of bud growth has a different frost tolerance.
+Here's a list:

 - Swelling of the buds: -8 °C